ShopBonsai/docs/docs/api/orders/checkout-error-responses.md

 ---
 id: checkout-error-responses
+title: "Checkout Totals: Error Responses"
 sidebar_label: "Error Responses"
 hide_title: true
 ---
 ## Error Responses

 All error responses have HTTP status code `200`.
 The response body contains `errors` and `data` fields.
-The `errors` field contains an array of errors, and the `data` field contains the data that was sent in the request:
+The `errors` field contains an array of errors, and the `data` field contains `0`'s as totals and the data that was sent in the request:

 <details>
   <summary>Error response example</summary>